wavefrontHQ/docs/pages/doc/dashboards_interacting.md

 The URLs in the Wavefront address bar encode information about the dashboard or chart name and any settings you have applied.
 When you make a change to a dashboard or chart, for example, change the time window, the URL updates to reflect that change.
 With this functionality, you can quickly and easily share your current view with other users.
 Those users can see exactly what you see and can also interact with the dashboard or chart.

 The actual URL can be a long string.
-When you click the link icon <i class="fa fa-link"/> in the action buttons, a shortened URL is copied to your clipboard.
+When you click the link icon in the action buttons, a shortened URL is copied to your clipboard.
 The shortened URL allows you to share a fully interactive dashboard or chart, but the link is associated with a specific time frame instead of a live view.

 **To share the dashboard or chart** in live view mode:

 1. Navigate to the dashboard or chart.
 2. In the time bar, click **Live Data**.
 3. Select the desired time window (10m, 2h, 6h, 12h, 1d, 8d) from the time bar that you'd like to share.
-When a dashboard or chart is set to Live Data, a new link icon <i class="fa fa-link"/> appears below the gear icon <i class="fa fa-cog"/> on the taskbar.
+When a dashboard or chart is set to Live Data, a new link icon appears below the gear icon on the taskbar.
 1. Right-click the link icon and select **Copy link address**.

-Share the link with other users.
+2. Share the link with other users.

 The time window associated with your live view URL link is based on your selection on the time bar.
-For example, selecting 10m results in a live view URL link with a 10 minute view.
+For example, if you select 10m, the result is a live view URL link with a 10 minute view.

 ## Dashboard Interactions

-You can perform some tasks, such as working with sections, on the dashboard itself, while other tasks such as selecting the time window, applies to every chart in the dashboard.
+You can perform some tasks, such as working with sections, on the dashboard itself, while other tasks such as selecting the time window, apply to every chart in the dashboard.

 <a name="time_window"></a>